-- Stewardship -Examples are in: Finance recurrent and capital expenditure and income, asset and people management. - Human Resources Provide details including manpower, organisation development and capacity building. - Information systems and technologies Provide details of IT strategies that impact the organisation and service delivery on a whole. - Risk Management This defines the context and practice for managing organisational strategic risk and should show some relationship to the Risk Management Matrix in the Strategic Business Plan Template. - Monitoring and Evaluation Provide a brief summary of the monitoring and evaluation strategy.
+- Citizen-focused service Provide detail of customer service improvement programmes developed from the 'outside in' and customer service partnerships encouraged and effectively managed. - Stewardship Examples are in: Finance recurrent and capital expenditure and income, asset and people management. - Human Resources Provide details including manpower, organisation development and capacity building. - Information systems and technologies Provide details of IT strategies that impact the organisation and service delivery on a whole. - Risk Management This defines the context and practice for managing organisational strategic risk and should show some relationship to the Risk Management Matrix in the Strategic Business Plan Template. - Monitoring and Evaluation Provide a brief summary of the monitoring and evaluation strategy.
 This should be in sync with the Monitoring and Evaluation Plan in the Strategic Business Plan Template. - Procurement Provide a brief summary of the procurement strategy to address the resource needs of the Ministry.
-This Should be in sync with the Procurement Plan in the strategic Business Plan Template. - Accountability Provide a brief summary of the systems in place and/or to be implemented that capture the obligation of the organisation to account for its activities, accept responsibility for them, and to disclose the results in a transparent manner. - Policies and programmes formulation/implementation strategies Provide detail on the research and analytical capacity developed and sustained to assure high-quality policy option, programme design and advice. - Stakeholder Management Provide detail of the process that is in place to engage and manage the expectations of a person, group and/or organisation that has an interest in a policy initiative, programme and project of the Ministry, or will be affected by its activities and outputs. - Environmental protection strategies Provide detail of the strategies that will be implemented in order to minimise the negative environmental impact of the other strategies. - Management response to evaluation findings Provide detail of what actions management will take to address the evaluation findings and recommendations of policies, programmes, and projects to ensure effective implementation and monitoring of future initiatives. - Other management strategies Provide detail, if necessary, to include the support to their implementation through any other major project(s) or initiative(s).
+This Should be in sync with the Procurement Plan in the strategic Business Plan Template. - Accountability Provide a brief summary of the systems in place and/or to be implemented that capture the obligation of the organisation to account for its activities, accept responsibility for them, and to disclose the results in a transparent manner. - Policies and programmes formulation/implementation strategies Provide detail on the research and analytical capacity developed and sustained to assure high-quality policy option, programme design and advice. - Stakeholder Management Provide detail of the process that is in place to engage and manage the expectations of a person, group and/or organisation that has an interest in a policy initiative, programme and project of the Ministry, or will be affected by its activities and outputs. - Environmental protection strategies Provide detail of the strategies that will be implemented in order to minimise the negative environmental impact of the other strategies. - Management response to evaluation findings Provide detail of what actions management will take to address the evaluation findings and recommendations of programmes and subprogrammes to ensure effective implementation and monitoring of future initiatives. - Other management strategies Provide detail, if necessary, to include the support to their implementation through any other major project(s) or initiative(s).

-5. Monitoring of Policies, Programmes and Projects
+6. Monitoring of Programmes and Sub-programmes

-The management team of the Ministry should ensure the smooth implementation and monitoring of all its initiatives (policies, programmes and projects).
+The purpose of measuring and monitoring performance results is to identify the areas of good performance and areas where performance can be improved.
+As such, the management team of the Ministry should ensure the smooth implementation and monitoring of all its programmes, subprogrammes (and major initiatives).
 A detailed Monitoring Framework (see Monitoring Plan at Annex F1 in the revised Strategic Business Plan Template) should be developed to systemically track the progress of key initiatives, through established performance indicators that have been agreed on.
-It is also critical that monitoring of the financial resources allotted to the initiatives be carried out so as to track spending against key milestones.
+It is also critical that monitoring of the financial resources allotted to the initiatives be carried out to track spending against key milestones.

-6. Evaluation of Policies, Programmes and Projects
+7. Evaluation of Programmes and Sub-programmes